 The Company's financial assets classified as Level 2 have been initially valued at the transaction price and subsequently valued typically utilizing third party pricing services.
 Because the Company's investment portfolio may include securities that do not always trade on a daily basis, the pricing services use many observable market inputs to determine value including reportable trades, benchmark yields and benchmarking of like securities.
 The Company validates the prices provided by the third party pricing services by reviewing their pricing methods and obtaining market values from other pricing sources.
-After completing the validation procedures, the Company did not adjust or override any fair value measurements provided by these pricing services as of June 30, 2011 or December 31, 2010.
+After completing the validation procedures, the Company did not adjust or override any fair value measurements provided by these pricing services as of September 30, 2011 or December 31, 2010.

-The tables below present information about the Company's assets that are measured at fair value on a recurring basis as of June 30, 2011 and December 31, 2010 and indicate the fair value hierarchy of the valuation techniques utilized to determine such fair value.
+The tables below present information about the Company's assets that are measured at fair value on a recurring basis as of September 30, 2011 and December 31, 2010 and indicate the fair value hierarchy of the valuation techniques utilized to determine such fair value.
+During the nine months ended September 30, 2011 there have been no transfers between Level 1 and Level 2.